Vic

 Megadeth

 Megadeth was formed by guitarist/vocalist Dave Mustaine and bassist Dave Ellefson, both of whom remained the only original members to stay in the group from 1984 through 2002.
 Early lineups featured guitarists Kerry King (Slayer), Greg Handevidt (Kublai Khan) and Chris Poland (Damn the Machine) among others.
-Of course everybody knows that Dave Mustaine was in Metallica for a short time before being booted out and creating one of the most well publicized fueds in metal history.
+Of course everybody knows that Dave Mustaine was in Metallica for a short time before being booted out and creating one of the most well publicized feuds in metal history.
 Megadeth gave us some great speed metal in the 80's and they continued release heavy albums into the 90's.
 Like Metallica, in their later years, they began writing more radio friendly metal.

 In April of 2002 Mustaine abruptly announced his departure from the band, and thus the dissolution of Megadeth, after nearly 20 years with the band.
 The triggering event was an arm injury suffered earlier that year, forcing him to stop guitar playing for a spell.
-Just over a year later, he regained his guitar-playing form thanks to physical therapy, and put together a new Megadeth project, withouth longtime bassist Dave Ellefson.
+Just over a year later, he regained his guitar-playing form thanks to physical therapy, and put together a new Megadeth project, without longtime bassist Dave Ellefson.
 Working with Mustaine on these new recordings were new recruits Jimmy Sloas and Vinnie Colaiuta, along with a guest performance from none other than early Megadeth guitarist Chris Poland.
-(Rumors even flew around that renouned drummer Terry Bozzio was performing drums on the studio recording, which proved to be false.)
-Unfortunately this created yet another well publisized media frenzy for Megadeth between Mustaine and Ellefson.
+(Rumors even flew around that renounced drummer Terry Bozzio was performing drums on the studio recording, which proved to be false.)
+Unfortunately this created yet another well publicized media frenzy for Megadeth between Mustaine and Ellefson.

-In 2004 Mustaine remixed and remastered all the older albums, inlcuding the MD45 project with new vocals by Mustaine.
+In 2004 Mustaine remixed and remastered all the older albums, including the MD45 project with new vocals by Mustaine.
 Some fans complained that parts had been changed and re-recorded as well.
 That same year the new studio album, "The System Has Failed" was released.
 The new band toured relentlessly for this new album with Mustaine creating his own version of Ozzfest, called Gigantour.

 84 demo Megadeth - 1984 demo & Live At Ruthie's Inn, Berkeley, CA 11-3-1984 (CDR)